michaelsimon/tvcom_toptwenty_cli_gem/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tvcom_toptwenty.
+Bug reports and pull requests are welcome on GitHub at https://github.com/michaelsimon/tvcom_toptwenty_cli_gem.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Content Copyright

+All show information is Copyright TV.com and CBS Interactive, Inc. and subject to their [Terms of Use](http://legalterms.cbsinteractive.com/terms-of-use).